-A WILL is a legal document which names the people or organizations that you want to give your property to after you die.
+A Will is a legal document which names an Executor to pay your debts and give your property to the people you choose after you die.

-Although the law does not require that you use a lawyer to create a WILL, it is a good idea.
-Lawyers know how to properly prepare the WILL to make sure it cannot be ignored legally.
+Although the law does not require that you use a lawyer to create a Will, it is a good idea.
+Lawyers know how to properly prepare the Will to make sure it is valid.